NicBeans/RenderingEngine/README.md

 3D renderer built in C++ with OpenGL 3.3 Core.
 GPU-accelerated rendering with conventional shadow mapping, full MVP transformation pipeline, and FPS camera controls.

 Majorly WIP still.
 This is more of a learning experience than a tech showcase to me.
+I needed a reason to try out C++ and have always wanted to toy with rendering engines.
+This seemed like a prime opportunity.

 ## Core Functionality